Lakewood Truck Accident Attorneys

 Why is Seeking Compensation Important

 All human beings want justice.
 Studies show that even small infants have an inherent sense of fairness.
-If you or a loved one have been injured in a crash with a negligent truck driver, it is only fair that you get just compensation for the trials you have had to endure as a result.
+If you or a family member sustained injuries in a crash with a negligent truck driver, it is only fair that you get just compensation for your losses.

-The physical, emotional, and financial pain that can result from a truck collision is significant, and victims are owed significant restitution for their suffering.
-Loss of work can cost victims and their families thousands of dollars, while the medical bills involved with the serious injuries that can result from truck collisions are often staggering.
+A truck collision’s physical, emotional, and financial pain is significant.
+Loss of work can cost victims and their families thousands of dollars, while the medical bills resulting from truck collisions are often staggering.

-Additionally, the mental toll of dealing with injuries and lost wages can’t be ignored.
-The psychological and emotional strain of recovering from an injury imposes costs as well, and just because those costs aren’t financial doesn’t mean they aren’t serious.
-It is important that they are factored into any compensation you receive for your accident.
+Additionally, it’s important to remember the mental toll of dealing with injuries and lost wages.
+Just because those costs aren’t financial doesn’t mean they aren’t valid.
+It is important to include non-economic losses in any compensation you receive.

-If truckers and trucking companies aren’t punished for negligent behavior, then they’ll have no incentive to change that behavior.
+If truckers and trucking companies aren’t punished for negligent behavior, then they’ll have no incentive to change.
 The way the American justice system works, for better or worse, depends on accident victims seeking appropriate restitution for their injuries.
-Accepting preliminary settlements offered by insurance companies essentially lets these companies get away with behaving badly.
+Accepting an insurance company’s preliminary settlement offer essentially lets these companies get away with behaving badly.

 Contact Us

 Recovering from a truck accident is hard.
-From medical bills to a painful recovery to the strain on your relationships, you may feel as if your life has rolled over.
+From medical bills and a painful recovery process to the strain on your relationships, you may feel your life has rolled over.
 No one should have to go through this difficult time alone.
-If you believe the truck driver or company was responsible, you may want to consider legal action.
+You should consider legal action if you believe the truck driver or company caused the accident.

-However you are handling the aftermath of your truck accident, The Law Offices of Briggs & Briggs is here to help.
-Our experienced Lakewood truck accident lawyers will handle your case with care and respect, and we will fight aggressively to increase your chances of winning a large settlement or judgment against the party responsible.
-With lawyers serving Lakewood, Tacoma, Olympia, Puyallup, Chehalis, and Bremerton, we are ready to help wherever you are.
+However you are handling the aftermath of your truck accident, The The Law Offices of Briggs & Briggs is here to help.
+Our experienced Lakewood truck accident lawyers will handle your case carefully and respectfully.
+Furthermore, we will fight aggressively to increase your chances of winning a fair settlement or judgment.
+From Lakewood and Tacoma to Olympia, Puyallup, Chehalis, and Bremerton, we are ready to help wherever you are.
 Don’t hesitate and let the trucking company get out ahead of you.
 For more information on how we can help, call us now at (253) 588-6696.